lbarcl/HandCom/readme.md

 alternative names for the command, which should also trigger it.

 ##### `addUserWhitelist(user)`
-limtes the use of the command to those who are described in the whitelist
+limites the use of the command to those who are described in the whitelist
-as long as they arent in the blacklist
+as long as they are not in the blacklist

 ##### `addUserBlacklist(user)`
 disallowes the use of the command to those who are described in the blacklist